 (3 Lec, 1 3-hr Lab) Introduction to the chemistry, crystalline structure, geologic occurrence, and physical properties of minerals.
 Development of critical thinking and writing skills.
 Pre: 200 or 201 and (CHEM 162/162L or CHEM 171/171L). or consent.

-(2 Lec, 1 3-hr Lab) Survey of composition, classification, and occurrence of igneous and metamorphic rocks.
-Hand-specimen identification and optical petrography of igneous and metamorphic rocks.
+(2 Lec, 1 3-hr Lab) Survey of composition, classification, and occurrence of igneous rocks.
+Hand-specimen identification and optical petrography of igneous rocks.
 Development of critical thinking and writing skills.
 Pre: 301 or consent.

-Lec, 1 3-hr Lab) Dynamic behavior of Earth’s surface, physical processes driving geohazards, and the risks pposed to society.
+(2 Lec, 1 3-hr Lab) Dynamic behavior of Earth’s surface, physical processes driving geohazards, and the risks posed to society.
 Theory, practical techniques, and data visualization to measure, analyze, and interpret hazards and implications.
-Pre: MATH 215 or MATH 241 or MATH 251A, and PHYS 151 or PHYS 170; or consent.
+Pre: ERTH 101 or 103 or 104 or 106 or 130, MATH 215 or MATH 241 or MATH 251A, and PHYS 151 or PHYS 170; or consent.

 Methods used in geological investigations in the field.
 Eight hours on Saturday in the field.
 Pre: 333; or consent.
 (Spring only)